Fermented cabbage in brine beside a jar of pickled onions

 Summary

-Fermenting uses salt, time and microbes to let food slowly create its own acid and complex flavour.
-Pickling uses a ready-made acidic brine to give instant sharpness and reliable sourness.
-Both can be safe and delicious if you follow tested recipes and respect the basics: correct salt and submersion for ferments; correct vinegar strength and full coverage for pickles.
-Once you understand the difference, it’s much easier to choose the right method for each ingredient—and to get repeatable, safe results at home.
+Fermenting uses salt, time and microbes so the food slowly creates its own acid and complex flavour.
+Pickling uses a ready-made acidic brine for instant sharpness and consistent results.
+Once you understand the difference, it’s much easier to choose the right method for each ingredient and get safe, repeatable results at home.

 ← Back to Blog